CAN I TRAVEL TO VIETNAM?

 What The Vietnamese Government Says:

 From September 22, Vietnam has resumed international commercial flights to six destinations: Guangzhou, Seoul, Tokyo, Taiwan, Vientiane and Phnom Penh for select individuals (diplomats, Vietnamese nationals, etc).
 However, they are still not issuing visas or allowing transit to the country for tourists so put more simply, Vietnam is still closed to tourism.
+Even if you are a diplomat, you have to quarantine for a minimum of 14 days.

 What The UK Government Says: